hughbris/cadaver/docs/BUILDING.md

 $ docker build --build-arg php_ini=development -t local/my-playground-cadaver:dev .
 ```

-> Alternatively, if you want your own custom `php.ini`, you can bind mount `/usr/local/etc/php/php.ini` to your handcrafted ini file on your docker host, or create a [`.user.ini` file](https://www.php.net/manual/en/configuration.file.per-user.php) on your host and bind mount it to `/usr/local/etc/php/.user.ini`.
+> Alternatively, if you want your own custom `php.ini`, you can either:
+> * bind mount `/usr/local/etc/php/php.ini` to your handcrafted ini file on your docker host, _or_
+> * create a [`.user.ini` file](https://www.php.net/manual/en/configuration.file.per-user.php) on your host and bind mount it to `/usr/local/etc/php/.user.ini`.

 ### Additional PHP modules